uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 Yes.
 See <a href="https://www.imagely.com/docs/nextgen-gallery/" target="_blank">NextGEN Gallery Documentation</a>.

-= Will NextGEN Gallery work with my theme? =
+= Will this gallery plugin work with my theme? =

-Part of what makes the NextGEN Gallery WordPress gallery plugin so popular is its flexibility - it works with the vast majority of premium and free themes, without requiring any coding.
+Yup, NextGEN is a popular and well-established WordPress gallery plugin, and has been for a long time.
+It will work well with most other themes and plugins in the WordPress ecosystem.

 = Are the photo galleries flash based? =

-No, NextGEN Gallery uses Javascript and jQuery based displays to ensure compatibility across the widest range of displays possible.
+Nope, we use no flash elements.

 = Are the galleries mobile friendly? =

-Yes, since we use Javascript rather than flash, NextGEN Gallery is compatible with Android, iOS, and Blackberry.
-As of July 2013, all photo galleries are responsive.
+Yes, we've put a lot of work into this and, NextGEN Galleries are compatible with Android, iOS.
+All photo galleries are also responsive, so galleries look good on diverse screen sizes.
 NextGEN Pro also includes a full screen, responsive Pro Lightbox with mobile gesture support.
+It's great for viewing photos on mobile devices.

 = What is the difference between a gallery and an album? =

-In the simplest of terms, Galleries contain your photos and Albums contain your Galleries.
-Albums act as links and placeholders to quickly and easily navigate your galleries - Galleries will actually display your images.
+In simple terms, Albums are collections of galleries.
+So Galleries contain your photos and Albums contain your Galleries.
+Albums act as links and placeholders to quickly and easily navigate your galleries.
+Galleries will actually display your images.

 = Can I upload multiple images at once? =